The-Hidden-Genius-Project/Fall-Immersion/Leadership/Full Circle/Manhood_Development_pt.1.md

 ### 3. **Guided Practice (Time: 15 minutes)**
    - **Objective:** To allow students to reflect personally on questions about manhood.
-   - Divide the class into two groups (pods).
    - Distribute handouts with the following reflection questions:
      1. What is a man?
      2. Where do emotions come from?